open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 }
 ```

-The content is stored as OCI artifacts.
-Component Version artifact repository names are prefixed by
+The content of the transport archive is stored as OCI artifacts.
+Notice that the repository names of Component Version artifacts (found at `artefacts.respository`) are prefixed by `component-descriptors/`.

-`component-descriptors`.
-The component version is described by an OCI manifest.
+The component version is described as an OCI manifest:

 ```shell
 $ jq . ${CTF_ARCHIVE}/blobs/sha256.63dc40246a604ef503f0361e14216ab7e002912697d09da49f50bba7091549f7